byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ![filter](./enzymeImages/enzymeProcess05.jpg)

 **Step 5:**
 - Harvest Day!
 In a suitable size vessel with a suitable size strainer, separate the solids form the liquids.
 The filtered Eco-enzyme can be bottled and is ready for use.
+For a more polished product allow the filtered liquid enzyme to rest overnight so the sediment can settle to the bottom.
+Repeat straining this time through a microfiber cloth, taking care to not disturb the sediment.

-A portion of filtered solids can be used as a starter for the next batch, dried and used as a powdered fertilizer, add them to the [Bokashi](./soilAlchemy.md) bin, garden compost or turn them directly into the soil.
+A portion of filtered solids or sediment can be used as a starter for the next batch, dried and used as a powdered fertilizer, add them to the [Bokashi](./soilAlchemy.md) bin, garden compost or turn them directly into the soil.
 Even dumping them down the toilet is perfectly fine.

 ![enzyme bokashi](./enzymeImages/enzymeRemnatsBikashiBin_web.jpg)